lacker/coinkit/testnet/README.md

 ### 3. Make a container image

+The process always deploys whatever the latest code on `github.com/lacker/coinkit` is, so get your changes into master first.

 From the `testnet` directory, build a container and upload it to Google's container registry with: